-&lt;sup>41 State ex rel.
+41 State ex rel.
 Brandon L. v.
 Moats, 209 W. Va.
 752, 767, 551 S.E.2d 674, 689 (2001) (Davis, J. dissenting).
 See also Visitation of Cathy L.(R.)M., 217 W. Va. at 328, 617 S.E.2d at 875 ("[T]he central aim of adoption is finality, finality in the severance of pre-existing relationships and finality in the creation of new adoptive relationships, which breeds certainty for adopted children and their adoptive parents, alike, in their new adoptive relationship.")
 (Davis, J., concurring).

-&lt;sup>42 See W. Va.
-Code § 48-22-704(a) ("An order or decree of adoption is a final order for purposes of appeal to the Supreme Court of Appeals on the date when the order is entered.
-An order or decree of adoption for any other purpose is final upon the expiration of the time for filing an appeal when no appeal is filed or when an appeal is not timely filed, or upon the date of the denial or dismissal of any appeal which has been timely filed.").
-The 2014 Adoption Order was not appealed, so it became final thirty days after and Nancy were divested of any visitation with C.B. they may have had prior to the adoption.
+and Nancy were divested of any visitation with C.B. they may have had prior to the adoption.
 Clarence and Nancy offer no reason why this is not so, and we do not see one.
 The 2014 Adoption Order does not state that visitation between Clarence, Nancy, and C.B. was to continue after the adoption.
 To the extent the 2012 Guardianship Order granted Clarence and Nancy visitation with C.B., entry of the 2014 Adoption Order ended it.
-And, while Clarence and Nancy may have formed a psychological parent relationship with C.B. prior to 2014, they cannot rely on that pre-adoption relationship to establish visitation with him post-adoption.
-Therefore, we find that, as a matter of law, the final 2014 Adoption Order severed any visitation that Clarence and Nancy may have had with C.B. prior to his adoption in 2014.
+And, while Clarence and Nancy may have formed a psychological parent relationship with C.B. prior to 2014, they cannot rely on that pre-adoption relationship to establish visitation with him post-adoption.43 Therefore, we find that, as a matter of law, the final 2014 Adoption Order to his adoption in 2014.